slowernews/wisdom-tldr/README.md

 > *'Conceal your intention.' -- Robert Greene (3rd law of power)*

-CHALLENGE: unpredictability can work against you: if you are in a subordinate position, it reduces trust.
+HOWEVER, unpredictability can work against you: if you are in a subordinate position, it reduces trust.